michaeljclark/michaeljclark.github.io/index.md

 - _Rotate right or left pattern (2 shifts, 1 and)_
   - `(rs1 >> shamt) | (rs1 << (64 - shamt))`

-_**Conclusion**_
+_**Measurement**_

-The combination of frequent register spills to memory, the sign extension versus zero extension behaviour for 32-bit integers, the indirect call/return overhead and the lack of bit manipulation intrinsics accounts for a large proportion of the difference in instruction count and performance between native x86-64 code and translated RISC-V code.
+The goal is to quantify the factors that contribute to the performance difference between native x86-64 code and translated RISC-V code, so future benchmarks may measure the following factors:

+- Sign extension overhead
+- Indirect call/return overhead
+- Number of fused instruction sequences
+- Accesses to registers spilled to memory
+- Work per instruction (fused and unfused micro-ops)

 ---